darktable-org/luadocs/content/lua.scripts.manual/scripts/examples/api_version.md

 ## Usage

-* require this script from your main lua file
+* start this script from script manager.  darktable must be running in lua debug mode in a terminal to see the output.

 ## Additional Software Required